Husky110/PSHandHistoryManager/README.md

 I've already asked PokerStars if they would provide me their localizationtables they use for their Handhistory-creation which would help me alot.
 After the processing itself, I will focus on the User-Interface.

-## When will you release the programm?
+## When will you release the program?
 There is no specific date so far.
 It depends on weither PokerStars will help me (see "What is the roadmap?") and how fast I can comeup with a mostly-stable alpha.
 As soon as I have something to release I will upload the binaries.

-## Which licence do you use for the programm?
+## Which licence do you use for the program?
 While it's in development, I use a non-specific licence which allows you to use it for personal purposes and for contribution.
 When the first releases comes up, I switch the licence for the MIT-Licence.
 If you work for a company and you want to improve your product - feel free to use the code as inspiration.
-But please don't just copy it, even tho the licence allowes it. :)
+But please don't just copy it, even tho the licence allows it. :)